IIPL-HangzhouDianziUniversity/SASAN-pytorch/README.md

   Figure 7: Ablation experiments on Loss function strategy.
 </p>

-The self-updating mechanism and BoundaryRea Loss enhance the network's boundary segmentation ability.
+The self-updating mechanism and BoundaryRea Loss enhance the network's boundary segmentation ability  And to a certain extent, it also improves the overall segmentation ability of the network.